 In April 2015, the French accessories maker S.T.
-Dupont announced that it would be releasing the world’s slimmest luxury lighter, the Slim 7, which measures just seven millimeters thick.1
+Dupont announced that it would be releasing the world’s slimmest luxury lighter, the Slim 7, which measures just seven millimeters thick, though it should be noted that Prometheus’s Retro lighter is also 7mm thick.

 As most cigar smokers who have ever perused the lighter section of their local retailer know, S.T.
 Dupont already has a pair of fairly compact single flame lighters already, the Maxijet and Minijet, both of which are tremendously popular and highly regarded for their design and durability, but they clearly felt there was room for an even slimmer version.